rhaeckl/rhaeckl.github.io1/slides.md

 - Reduces repeatable behavior to rules<!-- .element: class="fragment" data-fragment-index="1" -->

-- applying the rules becomes rote and mecahnical<!-- .element: class="fragment" data-fragment-index="2" -->
+- applying the rules becomes rote and mechanical<!-- .element: class="fragment" data-fragment-index="2" -->

-- quicker tahn redebating everything from first principles all the time<!-- .element: class="fragment" data-fragment-index="3" -->
+- quicker than redebating everything from first principles all the time<!-- .element: class="fragment" data-fragment-index="3" -->

 - When along comes an exeption, or a problem that just doesn't fit any of the rules, you have more time and energy to generate and apply creativity<!-- .element: class="fragment" data-fragment-index="4" -->